alimusahaf114/Counter-Program/README.md

-# Counter-Program
+# Counter Program

-This is a simple counter program implemented using HTML, CSS, and JavaScript.
-It displays a counter on a web page and allows users to increment or decrement the count with interactive buttons.
+A simple counter program built using HTML, CSS, and JavaScript.
+This program allows users to increment, decrement, and reset the counter value.

+## Features

+- Increment the counter value
+- Decrement the counter value
+- Reset the counter to zero

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Installation